jeskew/amazon-es-php/README.md

-# AWS Auth Elasticsearch-PHP / Opensearch-PHP Handler
+# AWS Auth Elasticsearch-PHP

 [![Apache 2 License](https://img.shields.io/packagist/l/jsq/amazon-es-php.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0.html)
 [![Total Downloads](https://img.shields.io/packagist/dt/jsq/amazon-es-php.svg?style=flat)](https://packagist.org/packages/jsq/amazon-es-php)
 [![Author](http://img.shields.io/badge/author-@jreskew-blue.svg?style=flat-square)](https://twitter.com/jreskew)
 [![Build Status](https://travis-ci.org/jeskew/amazon-es-php.svg?branch=master)](https://travis-ci.org/jeskew/amazon-es-php)

+**NB**: SignatureV4 support is built into the Opensearch-PHP client (`opensearch-project/opensearch-php`) as of [version 2.0.1](https://github.com/opensearch-project/opensearch-php/releases/tag/2.0.1).
+If you are using the Opensearch-PHP client, **you do not need to use this library**.

-This package provides a signing handler for use with the official Elasticsearch-PHP (`elasticsearch/elasticsearch`) or Opensearch-PHP (`opensearch-project/opensearch-php`) client.
-By default, the handler will load AWS credentials from the environment and send requests using a RingPHP cURL handler.
+This package provides a signing handler for use with the official Elasticsearch-PHP client (`elasticsearch/elasticsearch`).
+By default, the handler will load AWS credentials from the environment and send requestsusing a RingPHP cURL handler.

 The search library package must be installed separately.
 The documentation below will use Elasticsearch-PHP in the examples, but both libraries should be pretty identical.